Innovative cities

 Other main indicators to take into account to measure the concentration of talent present in a city are: quality of higher education, standard of education among the population, percentage of population between the ages of 20 and 40, and percentage of jobs in hi-tech industries.
 In San Francisco, considered to be the most innovative city in the world, and in similar cities elsewhere, a strange paradox is occurring whereby real-estate speculation as a result of the boom is beginning to affect accessibility to housing for that age range.

-According to the above criteria, JLL has determined that the five most innovative cities in the world are:
+According to the above criteria, JLL, a global real estate company specialising in commercial property and investment management, has determined that the five most innovative cities in the world are:

 1. San Francisco (U.S.A.)

-Beijing has a well-entrenched ecosystem of innovation, which has spawned most of the unicorn companies outside Silicon Valley, and it is the world's third highest destination for venture capital finance.
-Similarly, it is the seventh city in the world for patent applications.
+It has a well-established innovation ecosystem, which has nurtured the majority of unicorn companies outside Silicon Valley, and is the world's third largest destination for venture capital funding.
+It is also the world's fifth largest city for patent applications.
+It leads the race in quantum computing, 6G networks and cutting-edge technology.

 5. London (United Kingdom)